dmtrKovalenko/trololors/README.md

 # Why?

 Don't even try to use it.
-But maybe you wan't say to your boss that you used RUST for your next projects.
+But maybe you need to say to your boss that you used RUST for some project.

 ## Features